pooja1ga17is020/Devops_Jenkins/README.md

-# Devops_Jenkins testing with the jenkins
+# Devops_Jenkins test with jenkins